 Bit(s) Name Description 0 ARB_RESET_GAP The PHY has detected that Serial Bus has been idle for an arbitration reset gap time.
 This bit is used by the Link in the dual phase busy/retry state machine.
 1 SUBACTION_GAP The PHY has detected that Serial Bus has been idle for a Subaction gap time.
 This bit is used by the Link to detect the end of an isochronous cycle.
 2 BUS_RESET_START The PHY has entered bus reset state.
-3 PHY_Interrupt For basic PHY's this indicates that the PHY has not completed the tree ID process. (may indicate a loop in the topology).
-For enhanced PHY's this indicates an interrupt condition: - Loop detect interrupt - Cable power fail interrupt 4-7 Address When transferring the contents of a register to the Link, such as when responding to a read through the LReq signal, this field holds the address of the register being read.
+3 PHY_interrupt This indicates an interrupt condition: - Loop detect interrupt - Cable power fail interrupt - Arbitration state machine time-out - Bias change detect (only on a disabled port) interrupt 4-7 Address When transferring the contents of a register to the Link, such as when responding to a read through the LReq signal, this field holds the address of the register being read.
 8-15 Data This field holds the data corresponding to the register being transferred.